Antibiotics Only When Our Animals Need It

 In most cases, we use different antibiotics for animals than we use for people.
 When an animal’s condition requires an antibiotic that is also medically important in human health, veterinarians seek all possible alternatives before prescribing.

 Veterinarians also ensure that the necessary withdrawal period has passed to ensure medication has cleared the animal’s system before it may be processed for food.
+This ensures that no residue remains when the animal is processed.

 Do you use hormones or other growth promoters?